-- 1. The parties agree that the School Committee should continue to provide improved and diversified in-service training programs. - 2.
-Employees selected to participate in summer programs shall be reimbursed in accordance with Article III, Section K.

-- 3. The Committee and the Union agree to work affirmatively to implement their mutual objectives of effective integration of faculties and student bodies in all Lynn Public Schools. - 4.
-Early Release Day: Social Workers, Clinical Directors, Behavior Therapists, Occupational and Physical Therapists will lead professional development for paraprofessionals and/or teachers on social emotional strategies and PT and OT techniques.
-Therapists will have PLC/Department Meetings and Preparation Time during the early release day.
+- 1. The parties agree that the School Committee should continue to provide improved and diversified in-service training programs for teachers.
+It is further agreed that aid to teachers without professional status, in their teaching performance, be included. - 2.
+Teachers selected to participate in summer programs shall be reimbursed at the rate of fifty dollars (\$50.00) per hour. - 3.
+The Committee and the Union agree to work affirmatively to implement their mutual objectives of effective integration of faculties and student bodies in all Lynn Public Schools. - 4.
+Teachers employed at Lynn Vocational Technical Institute who voluntarily attend the Massachusetts Administrators Vocational Association's annual two-day summer conference shall be compensated at their daily rate for the number of days attended.